dreamportdev/Osdev-Notes/Userspace/README.md

 ## Some Terminology
 The x86 architecture defines 4 rings of operation, with ring 0 have full hardware access, and ring 3 having the least.
 The intent was for drivers to run in rings 1 and 2, with some permissions granted to those rings.
 However overtime most programs were written to run with either full kernel permissions (ring 0) or as a user program (ring 3).

 By the time paging was added to x86, rings 1 & 2 were essentially non-existent.
 That's why paging has a single bit to indicate whether a page is user or supervisor.
 Supervisor being the term used to refer to privileged ring 0 code and data.
 This trend carries across to other platforms too, where permissions are often binary.
+If you're curious, rings 1 & 2 do count as supervisor for page accesses.

 Risc-V for example, defines supervisor mode and user mode, as well as machine mode.
 Machine mode is analogous to system management mode on x86.
 Sounds familiar?